thekar22/ArcticSandCastle/README.md

 	mkdir "Setup Rails Env.workflow"
 	cd "Setup Rails Env.worfklow"

 Clone my repo into this folder.
+Open the workflow in automator to edit the script to fit your purposes.